The general policies of the GSBS are determined by the Graduate Council and administered by the dean.

 The term plagiarism includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 Plagiarism also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

 Specific penalties can be assigned by a faculty member for certain cases of academic misconduct (including cheating and plagiarism).
 These penalties include: giving a failing grade for the test or assignment; reducing or changing the grade for the test, assignment or course; requiring additional academic work not required of other students; and assigning a failing grade in the course.
 Other specific penalties can be recommended by a faculty member to the appropriate administrative/academic authority, including denial of the degree, expulsion from UNTHSC, or revoking of a degree already granted.

 All GSBS students are responsible for making themselves aware of the definitions and implications of academic misconduct.
-For further information on academic misconduct, penalties and appeal procedures, the student should refer to the Code of Student Conduct and Discipline in the Student Handbook.
+For further information on academic misconduct, penalties and appeal procedures, the student should refer to the Student Code of Conduct and Discipline at the policy website.